 But under normal, dry conditions, things like temperature play a key role, as if it’s really hot, the softer tires can overheat faster, and therefore wear out quicker too.
 If it’s really cold, the harder tires might take too long to warm up, and therefore become an undesirable tire choice.

 Teams also employ various tire strategies during an F1 race.
 Sometimes starting on a softer tire allows the drivers to get more grip to improve their track position at the start, with better chance of overtaking those in front.
-But running a harder tire means the driver can go longer into the race before they make a pit stop.
+But running a harder tire, sometimes called the prime tire, means the driver can go longer into the race before they make a pit stop.

 Tire management therefore plays a key role in what tires F1 drivers will choose to use during a race.
 The longer a driver can make their tires last, the more strategic options the team has in terms of pit stops.